clach04/a2dpvolume_wiki/Reading-Messages.md

-#How to get the text message reader working.
+#How to get the text and notifications message reader working.

 ## A2DP Volume and TTS